tugcekonuklar/idealo-robot-application/README.md

 #### Important  Notes !
 * Commands are not case sensitive, you can type small case also.
 * Each new line is a new command.
-If you dont put new line between them, application wont run the command.
+If you don't put new line between them, application wont run the rest of command in the line.
 * You must put space for each parameters of the command.